Israel Jefferson: Early life and education

 Israel Gillette was born into slavery; he estimated about 1797.
+Thomas Jefferson Randolph claimed records showed Israel's birth to be 1800.
 His enslaved parents were a woman known as Jane and Edward Gillett.
 Together, Edward and Jane had thirteen children, all of whom bore their father's surname Gillette.

 During his years as a slave at the Monticello estate, Gillette served in a number of capacities, starting as a waiter at the family table at about the age of eight years.
 Of his service to Mr. Jefferson, he said: "For fourteen years I made the fire in his bedroom and private chamber, cleaned his office, dusted his books, run of errands and attended him about home".
 He and his older brother Gilly "... were both retained about the person of our master as long as he lived."
 He added, "Frequently, gentlemen would call upon him on business of great importance, whom I used to usher into his presence," and "sometimes I would be employed in burnishing or doing some other work in the room where they were."

 Among the visitors was the Marquis de Lafayette, who had served in the Revolution.
 Of that occasion Israel Jefferson recalled:

 In those times I minded but little concerning the conversations which took place between Mr. Jefferson and his visitors.
 But I well recollect a conversation he had with the great and good Lafayette, when he visited this country in 1824 and 1825, as it was of personal interest to me and mine.

 It was during this frank discussion that Lafayette expressed his concerns about the continuation of slavery in the now independent United States of America.

 In the book Friends of Liberty, Gary Nash and Graham Russell Gao Hodges describe this conversation:

 "Speaking openly in the presence of Israel, Jefferson's slave who waited on their tables and stood postilion on his master's carriage, Lafayette lectured Jefferson about the retired president's continued ownership of slaves and his unwillingness to speak out as a revered American leader on the subject.
 'No man could rightfully hold ownership of his brother man,' Lafayette gravely maintained.
 He had come from France to fight for American independence because he believed they were fighting for a great and noble principle – the freedom of mankind."
 The account continues, "Now, decades later, he was grieved that instead of all being free, a portion were held in bondage.
 Rebuked, Jefferson contended that slavery should be extinguished but that the proper time had not yet arrived."